andrewdavidsmith/transferase/docs/r.md

 ### Load transferase metadata

-The `load_xfr_metadata` function will return a data frame with metadata about the methylomes you can query using transferase.
+The `load_methbase_metadata` function will return a data frame with metadata about the methylomes you can query using transferase.
 These are the high-quality methylomes in MethBase2.
-The `load_xfr_metadata` function needs the name of a reference genome (the assembly, using UCSC Genome Browser names, like hg38).
+The `load_methbase_metadata` function needs the name of a reference genome (the assembly, using UCSC Genome Browser names, like hg38).

 Usage:
 ```R